Psalm 73 – “My Feet Almost Slipped”

 You shall despise their image.

 i.
-Earlier in the psalm Asaph worried that his feet had almost slipped (Psalm 73:2).
-Now, with a perspective gained from the House of the Lord, he sees that the wicked are the ones in slippery places.
+Earlier in the psalm, Asaph worried that his feet had almost slipped (verse 2).
+Now, with a perspective gained from the house of the Lord, he sees that the wicked are the ones in slippery places.

 ii.
 “Sinner you may fall now, at once.
 The mountain yields beneath your feet, the slippery ice is melting every moment.
 Look down and learn your speedy doom.
 Yonder yawning gulf must soon receive you, while we look after you with hopeless tears.
 Our prayers cannot follow you; from your slippery standing place you fall and you are gone for ever.
 Death makes the place where you stand slippery, for it dissolves your life every hour.
 Time makes it slippery, for every instant it cuts the ground from under your feet.
 The vanities which you enjoy make your place slippery, for they are all like ice which shall melt before the sun.
 You have no foot-hold, sinner, you have no sure hope, no confidence.
 It is a melting thing you trust to.”
 (Spurgeon)

 b.
-Oh, how they are brought down to desolation, as in a moment!
-Asaph could only understand this with the eternal perspective brought to him at the house of the Lord.
-In daily life he could only see what worked good for the wicked; with an eternal perspective he saw their destruction, their desolation, their terrors.
+Oh, how they are brought to desolation, as in a moment: Asaph could only understand this with the eternal perspective brought to him at the house of the Lord.
+In daily life he could only see what worked well for the wicked; with an eternal perspective he saw their destruction, their desolation, their terrors.

 i.
-Earlier in the psalm we had the feeling that Asaph would gladly trade places with the wicked man who seemed to be blessed.
-After gaining this eternal perspective, we understand that Asaph would never trade places with them.
+Earlier in the psalm, we had the feeling that Asaph would gladly trade places with the wicked man who seemed to be blessed.
+After gaining this eternal perspective, we see that Asaph would never trade places with them.
 Who wants destruction, desolation, and terrors?

 c.
-As a dream when one awakes: With an eternal perspective from the House of God, Asaph understood that the good life of the ungodly is really as fragile as a dream, and they will soon wake to the reality of the destruction, desolation, and terrors that is their portion.
+As a dream when one awakes: With an eternal perspective from the house of God, Asaph understood that the good life of the ungodly is really as fragile as a dream, and they will soon wake to the reality of the destruction, desolation, and terrors that are their portion.

 i.
 “Their happiness is like that in a dream, wherein a man seems to be highly pleased and transported with ravishing delights, but when he awakes he finds himself deceived and unsatisfied.”
 (Poole)